bosagora/docs-bosagora-io/docs/wallet/web/02-getting-started.md

 The web wallet only shows transactions in which the address of the selected account among the recent transactions stored in the blockchain is the same as either the sender's address, or the receiver's address.
-The fields consist of Transaction type, Time, Amount, and Peer.
+The section consist of Transaction Type, Time, Amount, and Peer.
 The top record is the most recently generated transaction.
 When one record is selected, detailed transaction information is provided.

-* Transaction type are Inbound, Outbound, Freezing, and Payload.
+* Transaction Types include : Inbound, Outbound, Freezing, and Payload.
     + Inbound : Funds are added to the selected account.
     + Outbound : Funds are withdrawn from the selected account.
     + Freezing : Used to create a validator.